 - If you have to produce a result, you are pressured.

-Whenever you feel both, don’t multi task.
-You have to solve them one at a time, start with cleansing the negative.
+Whenever you feel both, don’t multi-task.
+You have to solve them one at a time, starting with cleansing the negative.

 7 Things You Can Try